qiboteam/qibocal/calibration_mcp_servers/README.md

 target set.
 This lets the agent retry one poorly calibrated qubit in one step and return to all session qubits in a later step.

-`run_protocol` supports two execution modes:

-- `execution_mode="parallel"` (default) builds one single-action runcard and runs one `qq run` job for all selected targets.
-Its step folder is named `<step_id>-<operation>-qubits-<targets>`.
-- `execution_mode="individual"` builds a separate runcard and runs a separate `qq run` job for each selected target.
-Each run has its own folder named `<step_id>-<operation>-qubit-<target>`.
-The response contains `runs` and `output_folders` entries for the per-qubit results.

-Every run writes its temporary runcard into its output folder and deletes it when execution finishes.
+`run_protocol` supports one single-action runcard per call and runs it over the selected targets.
+Each step writes its temporary runcard into the step output folder and deletes it when execution finishes.
 Each run also generates an `agent_report/` directory with PNG figures.
-When `update=true`, each successful run's fit result is immediately published into the configured Qibolab platform registry (the same mechanism as `update_platform_after_approval`), so later runs — which reconnect to the platform from scratch — see it right away.
+When `update=true`, a successful fit can be published into the configured Qibolab platform registry, so later runs — which reconnect to the platform from scratch — see the updated settings.

-The agent must inspect each round's figures and fitting results before selecting the next protocol, changing its parameters, choosing a target subset, or selecting an execution mode.
-When the strategy is complete, it calls `finish_calibration`, which closes the session and returns a summary of every logical step that ran, including its `step_id`, `operation`, `targets`, `execution_mode`, and output folders.
+The agent must inspect each round's figures and fitting results before selecting the next protocol, changing its parameters, choosing a target subset, or deciding whether to accept a platform update.
+When the strategy is complete, it calls `finish_calibration`, which closes the session and returns a summary of every logical step that ran, including its `step_id`, `operation`, `targets`, and output folders.

 A minimal natural-language request can be passed to the prompt like this: